Aigachu/Lavenza/templates/installation/README.md

 Running multiple bots is fairly simple!

 First, you'll need a folder for each bot you'd like to run.
 You can use the `lavenza generate bot` command to do this via command line.
-Alternatively, you can copy the `example` folder that comes with the installation and do it manually.
+Alternatively, you can copy the `/bots/example` folder that comes with the installation and do it manually.

 After configuring multiple bots, go into your `.lavenza.yml` file and scroll to the `autoboot` section.

-Here, all you have to do is add the bots you'd like Lavenza to automatically activate whenever you summon!
+Here, all you have to do is add the bots you'd like Lavenza to automatically activate whenever you run the framework!

 #### Master Bot's `boot` & `shudown` commands
 If you have bots configured, but don't want them to boot automatically, you can omit them from the `autoboots` configuration and